ucla-peg-2024/peg_data_entry_tracking/README.md

-# peg_data_entry_tracking
+# PEG data entry tracking
-This project aimed to track entry status for the PEG study.
+This project aimed to track the data entry status for the PEG study.